-NYPD Transit cops arrest a man for one murder, and he tells them he's committed 6 more
+NYPD Transit cops arrest a man for one murder, and he says he's committed 6 more

 He'd been required to register as a sex offender since he was 13 years old, after being convicted of aggravated criminal sexual abuse in Illinois in 2000, according to a federal criminal complaint.

-In 2008, he also pleaded guilty to statutory sexual assault of a minor under 16 in Pennsylvania -- another conviction requiring him to report his sex offender status wherever he lived, according to court documents.
+In 2008, he pleaded guilty to statutory sexual assault of a minor under 16 in Pennsylvania -- another conviction requiring him to report his sex offender status wherever he lived, according to court documents.